SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2021-09-27-perkins-sleuth.md

 <BR/>

 *****
 <BR/><I>She looks up from the phone to try to soak in the strange letter.</i>

-### PERKINS ###
+#### PERKINS

 > HOW DOES HE KNOW THAT I'M AN ORPHAN?
 I SUPPOSE MOST STUDENTS AT THE MAGICADEMY WERE BUT CERTAINLY NOT ALL.
+>
 > COULD IT BE WHEN HE WAS FRIENDS WITH --

-<I>But her mind draws a blank.
+<BR><I>But her mind draws a blank.
 As if she'd forgotten the name of someone she shouldn't have.
 An old friend who'd be ashamed to know she was so careless with names.</i>

 <i>An anger begins to flare in her at the inability to recall.</i>
 <br/><br/>